 I. What is "Certificate of Eligibility"

-It is necessary to apply for a short term visa to an embassy or a consulate general of Japan in the home country in order to travel in Japan from a foreign country, except for 68 countries of visa exemption, while the visa exemptions are currently suspended because of COVID-19.
+It is necessary to apply for a short term visa to an embassy or a consulate general of Japan in the home country in order to travel in Japan from a foreign country, except for 68 countries of visa exemption, basically.

 It is also necessary for a foreigner to apply for the appropriate visa to the diplomatic office of Japan in the country where the foreigner lives in order to come to Japan and to start living in Japan.